Superconformal algebras and holomorphic field theories: Superconformal localization and holomorphic factorization algebras

+This localization phenomena can also be used to see the conformal blocks of the Kac--Moody and Virasoro vertex algebras.
+In terms of factorization algebras this amounts to studying the factorization algebras on the not on $\CC^2$ but on the complex surface $\Sigma_{z_1} \times \CC_{z_2}$ where $\Sigma_{z_1}$ is some arbitrary genus Riemann surface.
+The results we have stated go through without much more difficulty to show that these factorization algebras localize to the Kac--Moody and Virasoro factorization algebras on $\Sigma_{z_1}$.
+The global sections, or factorization homology, along $\Sigma_1$ recover the conformal blocks of the respective vertex algebras.

-This is a Maurer--Cartan element in the dg Lie algebra $\fX_{\cN=2}(\CC^2)$, and hence determines a deformation (at least at the classical level) of any holomorphic twist of a four-dimensional $\cN=2$ theory.
+We remark that there are new classes of deformations available from the point of view of factorization algebras that did not exist in the symmetry algebras of untwisted $\cN=2$ supersymmetric field theories.
+For instance, as a generalization of the above example, for any holomorphic polynomial $f \in \CC[z_1,z_2]$, one can consider the graded vector field \beqn f(z_1,z_2) \frac{\partial}{\partial \ep} \in \fX_{2} (\CC^2) . \eeqn This is a Maurer--Cartan element in the dg Lie algebra $\fX_{2}(\CC^2)$, and hence determines a deformation (at least at the classical level) of any holomorphic twist of a four-dimensional $\cN=2$ theory.
 While we do not consider these new deformations explicitly in great detail here, we will offer some remarks on them in~\S\ref{ssec: moredefs} below.